Blog

 • Other risk factors: certain risk factors make you more likely to develop breast cancer.
 These risk factors include carrying the BRCA1 or BRCA2 genes or receiving chest radiation.

-• Nipple discharge: discharge is sometimes associated with abnormal tissue formation or tumor growth in the breasts.
-A mammogram scan can help to determine whether or not nipple discharge is breast cancer-related.
+• Nipple discharge: discharge is sometimes associated with abnormal tissue formation or tumor growth in the breasts, especially if this discharge is clear or bloody.
+A mammogram scan—often combined with a breast ultrasound—can help to determine whether or not nipple discharge is breast cancer-related.

 • New or worsening pain or discomfort: you should discuss any change in breast health with your doctor, including pain or discomfort.
-Often breast tumors are painless, but some cases can cause breast discomfort or pain.
+While breast pain is usually normal and most of the time tumors are painless, occasionally tumors can cause breast discomfort or pain.

-Early detection improves breast cancer recovery rates.
-Research in 2020 shows that mammogram detection of breast cancer early on improves recovery rates and reduces death from breast cancer by 41% over the ten years following detection.
+Early detection with mammography improves breast cancer survival.
+Research in 2020 shows that women who participate in breast cancer screening are up to 41% less likely to die over the ten years following detection.

-Although regular mammogram scans can make treatment more effective because cancer is caught early, mammograms also have limitations.
-Some cancers cannot be detected on a mammogram because of the location of the cancer or the density of breast tissue.
-Mammograms also release a small amount of radiation during imaging, but this low amount does not outweigh the benefits of regular mammograms, according to the National Cancer Institute.
-If you are concerned about radiation from mammogram scans, talk to your doctor about the risk to you.
+Although regular mammogram screening can make treatment more effective because cancer is caught early, mammograms also have limitations.
+Some cancers cannot be detected on a mammogram because of the nature or location of the cancer, or the density of breast tissue.
+Mammograms can also lead to unnecessary anxiety, inconvenience and additional procedures: most screening mammograms that are interpreted as abnormal turn out to be normal tissue or benign disease after further imaging or breast biopsy.

 What are false-positive and false-negative results?